byceps/byceps/docs/installation_docker/index.rst

 </installation/index>`, BYCEPS can be run from Docker_ containers,
 orchestrated by `Docker compose`_.

+.. important:: This guide assumes you are using Docker Compose V2.
+If you are still using V1, replace ``docker compose`` with ``docker-compose`` before running commands that include it.

 Since there is no official Docker image for BYCEPS at this point, you have to build one yourself.